jakesgordon/rack-rabbit/README.md

     RR.enqueue("myqueue",    "/path/to/resource", "content")
     RR.publish("myexchange", "/path/to/resource", "content")

-These methods are wrappers around a more detailed `RackRabbit::Client`:
+These methods are wrappers around a more detailed `RackRabbit::Client` class:

     client = RackRabbit::Client.new(:host => "127.0.0.1", :port => 5672, :adapter => :bunny)